 The 10 Biggest World Financial Events of 2000 to 2009

-There have been so many important financial events in the 2000s that it is hard to choose the top ten.
-It has been a jam-packed decade of financial events in the United States and around the world, some good, some bad, and all newsworthy.
-All of the financial events have been important to small business.
-There have been terrorist attacks with economic consequences, hurricanes, corporate and financial fraud, wars, and the collapse of economic bubbles.
-Here is a top 10 list by year.
+There were so many important financial events in the 2000s that it is hard to choose the top 10—it was a jam-packed decade of financial events in the United States and around the world.
+Some were good, and some were bad, but all of them were newsworthy.
+And each of them has been important to small businesses.

 In April 2000, an inflation report caused the speculative bubble to burst and there were huge investment losses.

 The 9/11 terrorist attacks helped shape other financial events of the decade.
 After that terrible day in September 2001, our economic climate was never to be the same again.